STUDENT GLOBAL OPPORTUNITIES

 This 5-week program allows student to immerse themselves in the rich history, culture and beauty of the Caribbean islands and people.
 Students travel between US and British Islands to have both acute care and community/clinic experiences paired in an interprofessional collaborative manner 1-1 with nurses and HCP’s on the islands of St. Croix and Tortola.

-Healthcare in Lisbon, Portugal with Dr. Don Lehman
+Healthcare in Genoa, Italy with Dr. Don Lehman

 Programs that include an research component include: